How Much Do Physician Assistants Make?

 Negotiation

-PA positions are typically salary-based, which is an indicator that negotiation can be essential in earning a higher salary.
+PA positions are typically salary-based, which indicates that negotiation can be essential in earning a higher salary.

 Overtime